 Silent Steve O’Connell has been London Assembly Member for Croydon and Sutton (salary: £56,270) since 2008.
 Not that anyone has noticed.

-But at 62 years old, the Croydon Conservative (he’s on the Town Hall gravy train, too, as a Kenley councillor) has decided to step down at the London elections next May.
+But at 62 years old, the Croydon Conservative (he’s on the Town Hall gravy train, too, as a Kenley councillor) has decided to step down at the London elections in May 2020.
 “He might be retiring now, but some seriously believed he’d retired years ago,” was the rather sharp assessment from an Assembly colleague on O’Connell’s lack of impact at City Hall.

 The Croydon and Sutton seat has been a Tory hold since the first London Assembly elections in 2000.